kimnetics/MKVToMP4Converter/README.md

 MKVToMP4Converter.exe video-directory-location
 ```

-Substitute the location of the directory above your MKV directories for `video-directory-location` above.
+Substitute the location of the directory above your MKV directories for `video-directory-location`.

 ## Notes

 The created/modified dates of the MP4 are set to help with ordering of videos.
 I found that some video players use these dates for ordering when presenting a list of videos.

 VideoProc Converter sometimes does not save the cover art properly in the MP4 file and no cover art is shown.
 When this happens, I use [Mp3tag](https://www.mp3tag.de/en/) to add the cover art manually.
-This updates the created/modified dates, so I use [BulkFileChanger](http://www.nirsoft.net/) to fix the dates to their former values.
+This updates the created/modified dates, so I use [BulkFileChanger](http://www.nirsoft.net/utils/bulk_file_changer.html) to fix the dates to their former values.